Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 Small Print! and Disclaimer:

-This return on investment (ROI) analysis is very approximate.
-Savings and benefits to the user could be more or less than presented above.
-The calculations shown are meant to be indicative and will vary for specific applications, equipment, and use conditions.
+| This return on investment (ROI) analysis is very approximate.
+Savings and benefits to the user may be higher or lower than those presented above.
+The calculations shown are intended to be indicative and will vary with specific applications, equipment, and operating conditions.
 This is an approximate guide, and the template should be modified for the customer’s specific use.
 Interest rates, energy, equipment, and other costs used in the analysis are always subject to change.
 MHI does not guarantee or warrant any specific ROI analysis that a purchaser may use in their decision-making process.
 The responsibility for an accurate ROI calculation rests solely with the buyer/user.
 Financing is not guaranteed and depends on several factors that MHI does not control. |

 Information and Tutorial Resources

 Energy Efficiency Help: Please use the DOE link below to search the State Incentives and Resource Database.
 The State Incentives and Resource Database is designed to help those seeking to make energy-efficiency upgrades to their facilities.
 It is a repository of energy incentive programs, tools, and other resources for commercial and industrial energy managers.
 Incentives and resources are available at the national, state, county, and local levels.
 Power utilities, private companies, and non-profits also offer incentives for energy efficiency measures, including rebates, waived fees, tax credits, and loans.
 Resources include analysis tools, education and training programs, and energy audits.
-EPA Funding Opportunities for improving energy efficiencies.

 * Based on 2015-2016 Estimates